2025 Rotating Carseats Comparison: Find Your Best Match

 MSRP: $239.99

-Pros: 4-40 lbs. rear-facing; inexpensive rotating car seat; it’s relatively lightweight; one-time install; tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
+Pros: Inexpensive rotating car seat that is relatively lightweight.
+It’s a true “one-time install” because the tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.

-Best For: Babies, toddlers, and children who are on the smaller side
+Best For: Babies, toddlers, and younger children who are on the smaller side

 Comments: The “REO by Revolve” is unlike the Revolve360 seats we know and love.
 This seat does not separate from its base, and the installation is completely different from the Revolve360 line.
 The unconventional seatbelt routing may take a minute to get used to, and you will have to put some muscle into getting the seat installed securely.
-If you choose to install with LATCH, you will still need to put some muscle into it, but you can use this installation method to the full 40 lb. weight limits in both rear- and forward-facing modes.
+If you choose to install with LATCH, you will still need to put some effort into securing REO properly, but since there aren’t any LATCH weight limits on this seat, you can use LATCH to the full 40 lb. weight limits in both rear- and forward-facing modes.

 Evenflo Revolve360 Extend & Revolve360 Slim